KelseyDang2002/471Programming-Assignment-1-/README.md

 - put [file name]
   - Use this command to send a file to the database
   - Use the parameter "file name" to request the file by name (not path)
+- quit
+  - Use this command to disconnect from the server and exit

 ## Anything special about submission to take note of: